 The 10 Best Places to Visit in Thailand

 In no particular order except the order that my brain thought of them in.
-These are my personal must go places in Thailand (and my must have experiences).
+For the quintessential Thailand backpacking experience, these are my personal must-go places to visit in Thailand (and my must-have experiences).

 #1 – Wat Rong Khun: The White Temple

-The White Temple of Northern Thailand is definitely a must go place in Thailand!
+The White Temple of Northern Thailand is definitely one of the most impressive places to visit in Thailand!
 A nine-building complex, it looks like a large ice castle.
 Parts of it, such as the fish-filled pools, are beautiful.
 Some sections are stranger, including the truly bizarre statues.

 There are areas that are just plain nightmarish.
 You need only see the centre of the temple, where dozens and dozens of white hands reach up from the ground, to see what I mean!

-If you’re making a list of must-see destinations in Thailand, this is considered one of the biggest tourist attractions.
-I first encountered it while making the slow boat journey from Chiang Mai to Luang Prabang (in Laos) and knew I just had to return for a deeper exploration.
+If you’re making a list of places to visit in Thailand, this is considered one of the biggest tourist attractions.
+I first encountered it while making the Mekong River slow boat cruise from Chiang Mai to Luang Prabang (in Laos) and knew I just had to return for a deeper exploration.

 #2 – Thailand’s Hell Temples

 Not necessarily a must go place in Thailand for everyone…

 Is swinging by hell on your Thailand itinerary?
 Would it surprise you that one of the best places to visit in Thailand is one not all travellers have the stomach for?
 Hell temples are like gruesome museums where you can see what Naraka, a kind of purgatory, looks like.
 However, be careful of coming here with kids or after you’ve had lunch!

 Most of the exhibits include gallons of red paint and in some cases, moving parts.
 It’s a lot like a game in an arcade.
 First, you put in a coin; second, parts begin to move.